'A New Leaf' (1971) by Elaine May

 In relationships, almost everything is a compromise and anyone who tries to tell you otherwise is either stupid or lying.
 If you're in a relationship, it's partially because you need something from the other person.
 It might be money, affection, companionship, etc. but it's something that you can't get alone.
 If you could get it alone, what incentive would you have to put up with another person's bullshit?
 I'm sorry that this isn't some flowery, Hallmark card description of love and commitment, but in my experience, it's the truth.

-For awhile, I thought I would likely end up growing old with my cats.
+For a while, I thought I would likely end up growing old with my cats.
 I'm an introvert who enjoys spending time alone, thinks incessant chatter is a capital offense, and finds most people's tastes and opinions basic and grotesque.
-After I read an ARC of Kate Bolick's "Spinster: Making a Life of One's Own," I was like, "hmm... yeah, this sounds pretty appealing."
+After I read Kate Bolick's "Spinster: Making a Life of One's Own" (2015), I was like, "Hmm... yeah, this sounds pretty appealing."

 But then I met Luke, someone who is wonderful, kind, quiet, and thoughtful.
 He makes me a better person (mainly by telling me to cool it when I'm acting like a raging cunt) and my life would feel empty without him.
-So even when I want to kill him for drinking all of my prosecco, pissing on the toilet seat, and leaving all the closet doors open, I will refrain because I know that I need him.
+So even when I want to kill him for eating my snacks (that he doesn't even like!), pissing on the toilet seat, and leaving all the closet doors open, I will refrain because I know that I need him.
 He might not measure up to all of my lofty standards, but who the hell would?
 They're ridiculous!
 Even I don't measure up to my standards, so how can I expect anyone else to?

 "A New Leaf" is successful because it's a slapstick take on this dark, seldom discussed aspect of all relationships.
 Even though Henry is out of control, we can empathize with him because we're shown all of the horrible, gauche aspects of Henrietta's personality, and vice versa.
 I hope that someday, we're able to see Elaine May's full, 180-minute cut of "A New Leaf."
 It's allegedly even darker (with multiple murders!) and filled with even more bespoke suits, ruined rugs, and relationship truths.
 Or maybe Elaine May will come out of retirement (she's 85 now) and grace us with another one of these delightfully screwball comedies.
 We can only hope.